practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 <br/>

 > [!TIP]
-> However and all in all, I still think that doing "non-low-level" programming is significantly easier in Factor than in Forth.
+> All in all, I think that doing "non-low-level" programming is significantly easier in Factor than in Forth.

 <br/>